Addyi Explained: It's Use in Hypoactive Sexual Desire Disorder

-Am I A Candidate For Addyi?
+Am I a Candidate for Addyi?

 HSDD is acquired if you previously had normal sexual desires, and it's generalized when your low libido occurs no matter the sexual activity or partner.
 There are other prerequisites to be a candidate for Addyi, too: your low libido must also cause marked distress or an interpersonal difficulty.

 What's the History Behind Addyi?

 - Under Sprout's development, flibanserin as a treatment for low libido in women was rejected two more times by the FDA.
 Advisory members stated lack of effectiveness and risky side effects.

-Why So Much Buzz With Addyi?
+Why Was There So Much Buzz With Addyi?

 Based on studies, there may be a small group of women for which this drug is effective.
-However, if no results are seen after 8 weeks, the drug should be stopped, according to package labeling.
+However, if no results are seen after 8 weeks, the drug should be stopped, according to product directions.

 How Do Women Take Addyi?